 In this FILM IN FOCUS article, Film music critic Roger Hall offers his personal view of this classic film and score.
 Following the article are two of his CD reviews of the score from 1999.
 He has written extensively about Herrmann's music over the years, including for Film Score Monthly and Soundtrack magazines.
-His article on Bernard Herrmann's early years is now online.
 He also wrote the entry on Bernard Herrmann in Volume 10 of the American National Biography encyclopedia.

 HERRMANN RAISES KANE!

-I was a young guy back in the mid-1950s and quickly became a huge fan of these old black & white films on WOR -- this was back in the Dark Ages before color televisions were even available.
-The films included the classic Fred Astaire & Ginger Rogers musicals, KING KONG, GUNGA DIN and many other delights.
+I was just a young kid back in the 1950s and quickly became a huge fan of these old black & white films on WOR -- this was back in the Dark Ages before color televisions were even available.
+The films included the classic Fred Astaire & Ginger Rogers musicals, KING KONG, GUNGA DIN and many other film delights.

 If You Have Not Yet Seen This Film - Spoilers Ahead

-One day I watched CITIZEN KANE for the very first time.
+One day, when I was bored at home, I watched CITIZEN KANE for the very first time.
 The film didn't have the status it has today as the best Hollywood film ever made.
 Back then it was just another film shown on "Million Dollar Movie."

 I also had a personal connection to CITIZEN KANE, though it was indirect.
 This is where I resided for a few years...

 There were several quick shots of OHEKA in that newsreel in CITIZEN KANE and I was thrilled to see them.
 One view of the beautiful gardens at OHEKA is shown after the News On The March narrator says, "The biggest private zoo since Noah."
-That seems an appropriate place since that is what Kahn's wife called his elaborate Long Island castle.
+That was an appropriate place to be mentioned since that is what Kahn's wife called the lavish parties at his Long Island castle.